ppy/osu-wiki/wiki/Tournaments/BTT/6/en.md

 ### Mappool regulations

 1. There will be different pool for each stage of the tournament, progressively becoming harder as the stage goes on.
-2. The brackets are as follows: NoMod, Hidden, HardRock, DoubleTime, FreeMod, and Tiebreaker.
+2. The brackets are as follows: NoMod, Hidden, Hard Rock, Double Time, FreeMod, and Tiebreaker.
 Therefore will be 6 brackets total.
 3. Tiebreaker will be played under FreeMod bracket.
-4. FreeMod will treated as picking NoMod, Hidden and/or HardRock.
+4. FreeMod will treated as picking NoMod, Hidden and/or Hard Rock.
 It means that participants **don't** have to use mod during this bracket.

 ### Scheduling regulations